pea1bee/hotstar-ipl-ad-mute/README.md

 4. **During the IPL livestream**, look for the console log `Ad detected:` followed by the `adName`.
 5. Add full or unique parts ad identifiers you want to mute to the `targetAdIds` array in `background.js`

-Alternatively, you can also Open Chrome DevTools (F12) and look for URLs that begin with `https://bifrost-api.hotstar.com/v1/events/track/ct_impression` during a live sport stream and get the ad identifier from the `adName` query parameter.
+Alternatively, you can also Open your browser dev tools and look for URLs that begin with `https://bifrost-api.hotstar.com/v1/events/track/ct_impression` in the **Network tab** during a live sport stream and get the ad identifier from the `adName` query parameter.

 ---